 Employee Rights After a Job Termination: Severance Pay

 A severance agreement is a contractual agreement between an employer and an employee.
-The agreement typically entails the following terms: the employer will provide the terminated employee with a severance package in exchange for the employee's promise not to sue the employer.
+The agreement typically entails the following terms: the employer will provide the terminated employee with a severance package when the employee releases the employer of all liability and future claims.
 In addition to a lump sum payment, a severance package may include health insurance, continuing payments for a number of years, and the services of an outplacement program.

 The Fair Labor Standards Act (FLSA) doesn't require employers to offer severance packages to terminated employees.
 Consequently, whether an employer offers severance often depends on the agreement between the employer and the employee.
 An employee may have rights to a severance package if:

 - The terms of a written contract provide for severance pay;

 - An employee handbook documents the employer's policy on severance pay;